dineshgopal29/sentiment-analysis-pytorch-sagemaker/README.md

-# Sentiment Analysis using PyTorch
+# Sentiment Analysis by implementing RNN's using LTSM model.
+PyTorch was used as the deep learning framework for coding and developing the model.